mnberthe/aws-solutions-architect-associate-notes/README.md

     - Provides load-balancing for read replicas only (used to read only)
     - If the cluster has no read replica, it points to master (can be used to read/write)
     - Each Aurora DB cluster has one reader endpoint
+    - When the client want to read the readerEndpoint will load balacing to a Read Replica
+  - __Custom Endpoint__
+    - Used to point to a subset of replicas
+    - Provides load-balanced based on criteria other than the read-only or read-write capability of the DB instances like instance class (ex, direct   internal users to low-capacity instances and direct production traffic to high-capacity instances)
+    - When a custom endpoint is set a Reader Endpoint will not be used

 __Aurora Serverless__

 - Optional
 - Automated database instantiation and auto scaling based on actual usage
-- Good for infrequent,intermittent or unpredictable workloads
+- __Good for infrequent,intermittent or unpredictable workloads__
 - No capacity planning needed
 - Pay per second, can be more cost effective

 __Aurora Multi-Master__

 - Optional
-- In case you want immediate failover for write node (High availability)
+- In case you want immediate __failover__ for write node (High availability)
 - Every node does R/W - vs promoting a Read Replica as the new master

 __Aurora Global Database__